 Face to Face Counselling (50 mins)

 EAP work - price on application.

-If you have any worries or concerns about counselling please contact me in confidence with by telephone or email For help or information.
+If you have any worries or concerns about counselling please contact me in confidence by telephone or email for help or information.

 My counselling room is ground floor accessible.